The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-See Simon’s Taxes A4.629 (subscription sensitive) for a list of taxes and duties covered by the FA 2009 interest rules and their respective commencement dates.
+See Simon’s Taxes A4.629 for a list of taxes and duties covered by the interest rules and their respective commencement dates.

-Whilst the most obvious reason for interest being paid to a company by HMRC is where the corporation tax liability of a company has been paid early or where an overpayment of corporation tax has been made, there are other circumstances where interest can arise.
-A repayment of interest can also arise to companies in respect of the following:
+The most common scenario in which interest is paid to a company by HMRC is where the corporation tax liability of a company has been paid early or where an overpayment of corporation tax has been made.
+However, a payment of interest can also arise to companies in respect of the following:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.